elcritch/ants/README.md

 ## Exporting Data

-The `antExport` macro is used to setup the variable name's so that the embedded Nim interpreter can find the data.
+The `antExport` macro is used to setup a variable for the embedded Nim interpreter to find the data.

 The data is exported using a fork of msgpack4nim that can run in a Nim script.
 You can override the serialization by implementing `pack` for a given type, though this shouldn't be needed.